edubart/nelua-lang/docs/pages/overview.md

 ## A note for C users

-Nelua tries to expose most of C features without overhead, thus expect to get near C performance when coding in the C style, that is using type notations, manual memory management, pointers, records (structs).
+Nelua tries to expose most of C features without overhead, thus expect to get near C performance when coding in the C style, that is, using type notations, manual memory management, pointers and records (structs).

 The semantics are not exactly as C semantics but close.
 There are slight differences to minimize undefined behaviors (like initialize to zero by default) and